evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Rooms.md

 ```

-Our EvadventureRoom is very simple.
-We create three Attributes that defines if combat is allowed in the room, and if so if pvp is allowed and finally if death is allowed.
+Our `EvadventureRoom` is very simple.
+We use Evennia's `DefaultRoom` as a base and just add three additional Attributes that defines

+- If combat is allowed to start in the room at all.
+- If combat is allowed, if PvP (player vs player) combat is allowed.
+- If combat is allowed, if any side is allowed to die from it.

 Later on we must make sure our combat systems honors these values.
-This allows us to create 'safe' training rooms and the like.

-That's really all there we _really_ need for the basic room.
-It'd make for a very short lesson though, so let's add a map too.

 ## PvP room